OWASP/railsgoat/README.md

 ## Contributing

 As changes are made to the application, the Capybara RSpecs can be used to verify that the vulnerabilities in the application are still intact.
-To use them in this way, and have them `pass` instead of `fail`, set the `RAILSGOAT_MAINTAINER` environment variable.
+To use them in this way, and have them change to `pending` instead of `fail`, set the `RAILSGOAT_MAINTAINER` environment variable.

 Conversion to the OWASP Top Ten 2013 completed in November, 2013.